History of Negeri Sembilan FC: Malaysia FA Cup

 The second FA Cup title came in 2010, when Negeri Sembilan edged Kelantan 5–4 in a dramatic penalty shootout after a goalless draw in the final.
-Goalkeeper Farizal Marlias was the hero of the night, making key saves in the shootout to secure the victory.
+Farizal Marlias was the hero of the night, making key saves in the shootout to secure the victory.
 The win added another major trophy to the team's growing list of honours during a successful period in the late 2000s.